In order to fully appreciateand understandlife,

 stealing its clients.
 So the psychotherapist has to be very careful

-psychotherapist will have
+psychotherapists will have countertransference issues

-the clients best interests.
+clients best interests.

 |